Our Verdict

 Sound Quality

-The QuietComfort Ultra earbuds offer exceptional sound quality.
-The bass, mid, and high frequencies are all outstanding and on par with the highest-rated competitors.
-The frequency mix is clean and balanced, sounding natural rather than overly engineered, helping these earbuds deliver a highly adaptable sound profile that beautifully showcases a diverse range of genres.
+The Ultra offer exceptional sound quality.
+The bass, mid, and high frequencies are outstanding and on par with the highest competitors.
+The frequency mix is clean and balanced, sounding natural, not overly engineered, helping them deliver a highly adaptable sound profile that beautifully showcases a diverse musical palette.

-From country rock ("Do Me Wrong" by the Red Clay Strays) to Americana ("Dust" by Dylan LeBlanc) and classic pop ("Will You Still Love Me Tomorrow?" by Carole King), these earbuds consistently polish our favorite songs to a new level of shine.
+From country rock ("Do Me Wrong" by the Red Clay Strays) to Americana ("Dust" by Dylan LeBlanc) and classic pop, these earbuds consistently polish favorite songs to a shine.
 Atmospheric and emotive songs like “Wildfire” by Cautious Clay sound spectacular.
-As the guitar syncs with the tambourine at 0:09, the earbuds create a sonic environment that envelops you in the moment, and it's a good one.
+As the guitar syncs with the tambourine at 0:09, the earbuds create a sonic environment that envelops you in the moment.

 The bass frequencies are warm, resonant, and fully developed, present without overpowering the mix.
-They can sound slightly overemphasized on occasion, but it rarely detracts from the experience overall.
+They occasionally sound slightly overemphasized, but it rarely detracts.

-In “Money” by Cardi B, the sparse piano is punchy and prominent without ever booming or blowing out, which is common with less capable earbuds.
+In “Money” by Cardi B, the sparse piano is punchy and prominent without booming or blowing out.
 The simple beat and bass maintain a powerful presence without ever challenging Cardi's voice for center stage.

 Mid-tones have a full and rich timbre but are slightly less emphasized than the bass and treble ranges.
-The treble tones can dominate at times, but their rich and velvety characteristics elevate the music so beautifully that we rarely mind.
+The treble tones sometimes dominate, but their rich and velvety characteristics elevate the music so beautifully you won't mind.
 Pieces like the celestial “Clair de Lune” by Claude Debussy played by the London Philharmonic Orchestra, sound revelatory as the piano transitions into the violin at the 1:05 mark.

-These earbuds are also among the most powerful we've tested, maintaining exceptional sound quality at both low and high volumes.
+These earbuds are among the most powerful, maintaining exceptional sound quality at low and high volumes.
 Even when you raise the levels, the high notes maintain a crystalline brilliance, and the sound quality holds across the board.
-Orchestral arrangements, hip-hop, and sparse singer-songwriter tracks all sound incredible, no matter your volume preference.
+Orchestral arrangements, hip-hop, and sparse singer-songwriter tracks sound incredible, regardless of volume.

-The only issue we noticed is that the levels can be inconsistent between tracks, which can be harsh when transitioning between songs.
-This issue may be more related to the production process than the earbuds since it's not a common occurrence.
+The levels can be inconsistent between tracks, which can be harsh when transitioning between songs.
+Since this issue was not common, it may be more related to the production process.

 Soundstage

-That may not matter much to you if you tend to multitask while wearing your headphones.
-If you're an avid gamer, or love to sit on the couch and let your favorite songs transport you, an expansive, surround-soundstage experience can make all the difference.
-If that's you, you've come to the right place, the Bose QuietComfort Ultra offers the most expansive, and therefore immersive, soundstage of any earbud we've reviewed — it's breathtaking.
+If you're an avid gamer or love to sit and let favorite songs transport you, an expansive soundstage can make all the difference.
+The Bose QuietComfort Ultra offers the most expansive and immersive soundstage of any earbud we've reviewed — it is breathtaking.

-The crisp sound quality and multi-dimensional listening experience allow us to place each instrument and vocal riff in time and space.
-It makes the music feel vast, rich, and real.
+The crisp sound quality and multidimensional listening experience allow you to place each instrument and vocal riff in time and space, making the music feel vast, rich, and real.

 Bose's much-hyped spatial audio feature enhances the sensation.
-It's a sound bath and the closest you can get to having a live concert experience at your fingertips.
-The music sounds like it's emanating from beyond your earbuds, placing you inside the sound studio with the band.
-The feature works better in these earbuds than in others with similar effects.
+It's a sound bath and the closest you can get to having a live concert at your fingertips.
+The music sounds like it's emanating from beyond your earbuds, placing you in the studio with the band.
+It works better in these earbuds than in others.

-Expert audio listener Dave Berkman noted, “The vertical and horizontal frequency planes are enhanced and expanded, and the sound has a third dimension as well, giving the listener a live-like experience.”
+Expert audio listener Dave Berkman noted, “The vertical and horizontal frequency planes are enhanced and expanded, and the sound has a third dimension, giving the listener a live-like experience.”

 Ear Tip Sizes | Material | Comfortable For More Than One Hour | |